 As Calgary grows, the Lower Elbow River is coming under increasing pressure from multiple sources.
 This project involves a visual survey of Brown Trout spawning sites (“redds”) along a 12km reach of the Elbow River, from the base of the Glenmore Dam to its confluence with the Bow River at Fort Calgary.

 There was some concern after the 2013 flood, which resulted in a much lower number of redds in 2013 and 2014, as to whether the Brown Trout would make a resurgence in spawning or not.
-The 2015 data shows that the number of redds is up significantly from 2014 and 2013.
-This is one indicator of the health of the river overall.
+Since then, the data shows an increase in the number of redds since the lower numbers after the flood in 2013.
+This is one indicator of an improvement of the health of the river overall.